Porto to Santiago de Compostela Bike Tour

 Portuguese Cycling Camino Route Description:

-• Flat for the first 3 days, with a few smooth and short climbs.
+• Terrain: mostly flat coastal route - Regions: Minho (Portugal) and Galicia (Spain), with a few smooth and short climbs.
 Hilly in the last 3 days, up and down in secondary roads.

 • 30 % bike lanes and wood walkways, 40% smooth dirt roads.
 Some cobblestone roads 5 % and rough dirt roads, 25 % paved secondary roads with low traffic.